The Power of Now: Reception

 The book was originally published in 1997 by Namaste Publishing in Vancouver.
 It was republished in 1999 by New World Library, and this edition reached and remained on the New York Times bestseller list for years afterwards.
 The book has been translated into 33 languages, including Arabic.

 In 2000, the book was listed as recommended reading in Oprah Winfrey's O magazine and, according to Winfrey, the actress Meg Ryan also recommended it.
 A Christian author, Andrew Ryder, wrote a dissertation saying that "Tolle moves the traditional [Christian] teaching forward by illustrating how our obsession with the past and the future ... [prevents] us from giving our full attention to the present moment."
 William Bloom, a spokesperson for the holistic, mind-body-spirit movement in the UK, wrote that "Tolle's approach is very body aware.
 He's done it in a nice accessible way for people."

 Some reviewers were more critical of the book.
 According to a review in the Telegraph Herald, the book is not very well-written but contains some good teachings.
 Andrea Sachs wrote in Time magazine that the book is "awash in spiritual mumbo jumbo" and "unhelpful for those looking for practical advice".
 An article in The Independent said that "there is not very much new about The Power of Now" and described it as "a sort of New Age re-working of Zen."

-In popular culture
+By celebrities and in popular culture

 When Paris Hilton was incarcerated at the Century Regional Detention Facility in California in June 2007 she brought with her a copy of The Power of Now.
-Singer Annie Lennox chose The Power of Now as one of her "desert island books", as did the professional skater Tony Hawk.
+Singer Annie Lennox chose The Power of Now as one of her "desert island books".

+Actress Gwyneth Paltrow listened to the audiobook of The Power of Now and described herself as an "early adopter".
+Actress Gillian Anderson chose The Power of Now as her second book—alongside the Bible—on a BBC radio show.
+Actor Jeff Goldblum is a fan of Tolle and The Power of Now is one of his favorite books.

 Singer Katy Perry stated that she was inspired to write "This Moment", a song from her 2013 album Prism, after she heard the audiobook of The Power of Now.

+In Ruben Fleischer's superhero film Venom (2018), a copy of Tolle's book The Power of Now can be seen on the nightstand of the main character, Eddie Brock (played by Tom Hardy).
+He listens to the audiobook to meditate after being infected by the titular symbiote.

 Kendrick Lamar references this book throughout his 2022 album Mr Morale & The Big Steppers.